networkprogrammer/bing-wallpaper-for-mac/README.md

 ###Notes

 -  The app calls the python scripts on execution.
--  In order to save space, the script assumes that only 1 image is kept in the ~/Pictures/bing-wallpaper folder.
+-  In order to save space, the script assumes that *only 1 image* is kept in the ~/Pictures/bing-wallpaper folder.
--  Place all the files into the same folder.
+-  Place all the files into a single folder.
 Here it is in the Applications folder within the users home directory - ~/Applications/Bing\ Wallpaper
+	- You can change the location in the script
+	- `homeFolder = os.path.expanduser("~")`
+	- `pictureLocation = homeFolder + "/Pictures/bing-wallpaper"`
+	- `appLocation = homeFolder + "/Applications/Bing\ Wallpaper/Bing.app"`
 -  Add the CheckBingStatus.app to your startup item and set it to hidden like so.

 ![Image](http://i.imgur.com/4zDj2AE.png)

+###The App
 - The application is split in the following ways
-	- The checker app checks to ensure there is internet connectivity then checks to see if an image file already exists in the ~/Pictures/bing-wallpaper folder.
+	- The checker app checks to ensure there is internet connectivity, then checks to see if an image file already exists in the ~/Pictures/bing-wallpaper folder.
 		- If there are file, it will check to see if the file was created today.
 			- If the file was created today, stop and don't do anything
 			- Else, run the app to download the wallpaper.
 		- If there are no file, run the app to download the wallpaper
 	- The wallpaper downloader app ensures that you only have the latest wallpaper in your folder.
 It ensures to delete all files from that folder before downloading the new wallpaper.